zk4x/zyx/zyx/ARCHITECTURE.md

 ## Performance

 Zyx creates graph of nodes at runtime.
-Kernel are generated from the graph and immediatelly asynchronously launched during realization.
-Optionally these kernels can be optimized before launching.
+No calculations are performend until explicit realization.
+This ensures zero unnecessary allocations and is particularly important for backpropagation with implicit tracing of all tensors.
+Graph realization consits of these steps:
+1. Kernel generation
+2. Scheduling kernel to devices
+3. Kernel optimization
+4. Kernel compilation
+5. Search for better kernel, continue with step 3

 ## Error handling